-Sea-side Pondicherry, with its pervasive French heritage, is a place that's best leisurely experienced.
+Seaside Pondicherry, with its pervasive French heritage, is a place that's best leisurely experienced.
 Stroll through the streets of the French Quarter and along the Promenade, sit in the cafes, browse through the boutiques, and soak up the ambiance.
 While taking in the sights, don't overlook these cultural things to do in Pondicherry.
 There are many thriving local industries to discover!
 You can also stay in at heritage property near the beach and take a day trip to the experiential spiritual community of Auroville near Pondicherry.

-The best way to get acquainted with Pondicherry is to get up early and take The Wake Up Pondy bicycle tour, offered by Sita Cultural Center in partnership with My Vintage Bicyclette (a company that transforms old bicycles into groovy, retro-style masterpieces).
-One of the top bicycle tours in India, it covers various areas including the colorful houses of the Muslim quarter, Goubert Market, Kuruchikuppam (fishermen's village), and Beach Road.
+The best way to get acquainted with Pondicherry is to get up early and take The Wake Up Pondy Cycle Tour, offered through Sita Cultural Center.
+It covers various areas including the interesting old houses of the Muslim quarter, Goubert Market and flower market, Kuruchikuppam fishermen's village, and Beach Road.
 You'll get to hear insightful stories about the town that you won't find in travel guides!

-The serene grounds and old-world mansion of the Cluny Embroidery Center are an attraction themselves.
-However, the delicate, high-quality embroidery done by the women at the Center is quite irresistible.
+The serene grounds and 18th century mansion of the Cluny Embroidery Center are an attraction themselves.
+However, the dainty high-quality French-Colonial embroidery produced by the women at the center is quite irresistible.
 This renowned institution is run by Roman Catholic nuns to provide employment and income for under-privileged women.
-Items available for purchase include cushion covers, bed linen, handkerchiefs, tablecloths, napkins, and tea towels.
+Items available for purchase include cushion covers, bed linen, handkerchiefs, tablecloths, napkins and tea towels.

-Cluny Embroidery Center is located on Rue Romain Rolland, opposite Hotel de L’Orient.
-It's open from 9 a.m. to 12 p.m. and 2 p.m. to 5 p.m., daily except for Sundays and Mondays (closed).
+Cluny Embroidery Center is located at 46 Rue Romain Rolland, opposite Hotel de L’Orient.
+It's open from 9 a.m. to noon and 2 p.m. to 5 p.m., daily except Sundays and Mondays (closed).

 You'll get eco-friendly stationery with a difference, as well as gorgeous notebooks, wrapping paper, craft paper, gift bags, and even paper lanterns at Sri Aurobindo's Handmade Paper Factory.
 Silk screen printing adds to the intricacy.
 The prices are extremely reasonable too!
 This fascinating factory, situated on S.V.
 Patel Salai, was set up in 1959 as a unit of Sri Aurobindo Ashram.
 It's spread over several leafy acres, and it's possible to take a tour of it.